zzAzz/Archon/README.md

 The Streamlit interface will guide you through each step with clear instructions and interactive elements.
 There are a good amount of steps for the setup but it goes quick!

+### Troubleshooting

+If you encounter any errors when using Archon, please first check the logs in the "Agent Service" tab.
+Logs specifically for MCP are also logged to `workbench/logs.txt` (file is automatically created) so please check there.
+The goal is for you to have a clear error message before creating a bug here in the GitHub repo

 ## Project Evolution

 ### V1: Single-Agent Foundation